24 Companies With Standout – And Effective – Diversity Recruiting Strategies

 Let these diversity recruiting techniques implemented by real companies inspire your own.

-For two years in a row, Liberty Mutual has been recognized by Forbes magazine as one of America’s Best Employers for Diversity and as one of America’s Best Employers for New Grads.
+For the last few years, Liberty Mutual has been recognized by Forbes magazine as one of America’s Best Employers for Diversity, one of America’s Best Employers for New Grads, and one of America’s Best Employers for Women.
 The recognition stems from the work Liberty Mutual is doing to create a diverse workforce and strengthen inclusion within its organization, which includes a framework with five focus areas in Talent, Development, Workplace Environment, Customer & Community, and Communications.

 While some of its internal programs include D&I councils and employee resource groups, Liberty Mutual has several unique events to foster important conversations surrounding diversity and inclusion among college students and prospective candidates.
 Two of these events are Liberty Mutual’s Student Diversity Symposium - a daylong event for students from diverse backgrounds to discuss topics related to the future of the workplace and D&I. Taking place at Liberty Mutual’s headquarters, attendees have the opportunity to learn about careers at Liberty Mutual, network with other students, and discuss their experiences and ideas to further the diversity & inclusion conversation on campus and in the workplace.
 The second event is Liberty’s MBA RISE Program (Recognizing Inclusion in Successful Enterprise) where pre-MBA candidates are offered an opportunity to meet with a Liberty Mutual mentor, participate in professional development and D&I workshops throughout their two-year program, and interview early for their Summer Associate roles.